 4. Remove Electronics

-Keep bedtime and work separate.
+Keep sleep and work separate.
 In fact, try to remove all devices from your bedroom if you can.
 At least avoid phone usage in bed, which can interrupt sleep patterns.

 5. Don’t Go to Bed Angry

 Ephesians 4:6 teaches us to be mindful of our interactions with others.
 If you have bitterness in your heart, sleep might not come as easily.
 Seek peace with others so your mind can be at rest in the Lord.

 If you’re addicted to naps, it could be getting in the way of good sleep.
 Instead of cutting them out, just set a timer for 20 minutes and don’t nap past 3 pm.
 The body creates a sleep pressure that builds through the day and napping past 3 pm will inhibit this pressure and delay going to sleep at night.

 Your body can’t get what it needs at night if it doesn’t get what it needs in the day.
 Keep a regular eating schedule.
 Have small proportions of limited and natural sugars.

 Just like kids need to run around and get tired out, so do you.
 Make it a social activity and walk with some friends, or have some alone time to process your day.
 Either way, exercise is helpful for the body and mind.